 The model articles of association contain a number of provisions that require the immediate removal of a director in the following circumstances:

-- A director is deemed physically incapable of remaining in office by a registered medical practitioner.
+- a registered medical practitioner deems the director physically incapable of remaining in office

 Removal by ordinary resolution of members